-Pet-Friendly Restaurants in the Vancouver Area
+Pet-Friendly Restaurants in the Greater Vancouver Area

 When it comes to pet-friendly cities, Vancouver often makes the top of the list.
 What many people don’t seem to realize is that the city and surrounding areas only really offer an abundance of pet-friendly options when you’re outdoors.
 If you try to bring a pet into a restaurant or to the mall, you’ll quickly be told “sorry, we don’t allow pets” and then ushered towards the nearest exit.
 Typically this is due to the provincial health regulations, and so establishments can’t do too much to break the rules unless you have a certified service animal.